ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_5.md

 #### Defining a Custom JavaFX Component

 The `TaskPane` is a single todo entry in the list.
 The markup is already defined in a separate file [`task.fxml`][2].

-Open `TaskPane.java`.
-We will need the following properties:
+Open `TaskPane.java` and add the following properties:

     :::java
     private FxRef itemRef;